GizzlyFacu/GizzlyVaultTones/Tasks.md

 2. Completed - Delete audioNotes and Songs.
 3. Completed - Audio-notes inside songfolders. ( save and autosearch )
 4. Text-notes as i dont know how to save that.
+5. Save text-notes in the notes folder.
+(Librarybackend::addsongNotes(QString NoteText, QString Type)).11/12/24 last thing
+## Remake of VaultTones
+I just wanna finish this project.
+1. Completed - Add a volumeButton
+2. Change de TextPlaylist for the Image of the song.